spartan0000/colonoscopy-transcriber/ARCHITECTURE.md

 PDF is a legal medical record.
 LLM extraction is not infallible.
 Doctor must review and approve before anything becomes the official document.

 ## TODO
-- Draft recovery endpoint GET /transcripts/{transcript_id}/draft - done but see next item
+- Draft recovery endpoint GET /transcripts/{transcript_id}/draft - FIXED but see next item
 - Build browser/UI to handle recovery flow - check to see if transcript id exists and offer to retrieve it to finish
-- Images are linked to transcript_id which is the primary key for the temporary data in TranscriptModel: need to decide if we should keep it this way or link them to procedure
+- Images are linked to transcript_id which is the primary key for the temporary data in TranscriptModel: FIXED - images are now linked to procedure_ID
 - Auth on /write endpoint to prevent direct URL access
-- Add .order_by(Images.captured_at.asc()) to image query in /write endpoint
+- Add .order_by(Images.captured_at.asc()) to image query in /write endpoint FIXED